Who We Are

 - Roy and Margaret Shilling Lecture

-In addition to assisting with University events, Student Foundation coordinates their own events, which are designed to encourage dialogue between students, faculty, staff and the administration.
+Student Foundation also coordinates their own events, which are designed to encourage dialogue between students, faculty, staff and the administration.
 These events include:

-Student Foundation maintains a membership of up to 35 students.
+Student Foundation maintains a membership of up to 40 students.
 Current members review membership applications, conduct interviews and vote to elect new members.
-The Membership Drive occurs every spring.
+The Membership Drive occurs every fall.
 Any Southwestern student may apply to be in Student Foundation; however, the following criteria must be met in order to be considered for membership:

-- Members must be of sophomore, junior or senior standing during the next academic year.
+Potential members must be of enrolled at Southwestern University during the next academic semester and/or year.

-- Members must maintain a 2.5 grade point average each semester.
+Potential members must maintain a minimum 2.5 grade point average each semester.

 2015 Steering Committee